blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 ---

-Verse: tatha brahmande, yatha pindande
+Verse: tatha brahmande, yatha pindande (more like an aphorism from some verse)
 Translation: As in the macrocosm, so in the microcosm.

 Microcosm is the Human Body.
 Macrocosm is the Universe.